 - Shoe size.
 The affected foot may be up to 1 1/2 shoe sizes smaller than the unaffected foot.

 - Calf size.
-The muscles of the calf on the affected side may always be smaller than the other side.
+The muscles of the calf on the affected side may always be smaller than those on the other side.

 However, if not treated, clubfoot causes more-serious problems.
 These can include: